sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

    - activate or deactivate functionalities: see SOFA_XXX variables

    /// note | What is there to activate ?
-   [Here](../activate-plugins/) is an exaustive list of what plugin can be activated for an in-tree compilation.
+   [Here](../activate-plugins/) is an exhaustive list of plugins that can be activated for an in-tree compilation.
    ///

    Do not forget to **Configure** again to check if your changes are valid.